Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/doe.rst

    \end{equation}

-The Arrhenius equations model the temperature dependence of the reaction rate coefficient  :math:`k_1, k_2`.
-Assuming a first-order reaction mechanism gives the reaction rate model.
+The Arrhenius equations model the temperature dependence of the reaction rate coefficients  :math:`k_1` and :math:`k_2`.
+Assuming a first-order reaction mechanism gives the reaction rate model shown below.
 Further, we assume only species A is fed to the reactor.

 .. math::
    :nowrap: